KDE/digikam-doc/supported_materials/image_formats.rst

 RDC                     Ricoh RAW format
 ======================= ======================================================

-If you want to know if your camera RAW file is supported by digiKam, go to `Help --> Supported RAW Cameras` dialog for details.
+If you want to know if your camera RAW file is supported by digiKam, go to :menuselection:`Help --> Supported RAW Cameras` dialog for details.

 .. figure:: images/raw_cameras.webp
+    :alt:
+    :align: center

+    List of RAW Camera Formats Supported in digiKam